 The approach to the Aided path of the Caminetto is in fact the same as the Centenary Ferrata (read here the review).
-Once at Passo Fò, we will notice the signs that will indicate us on one side the via ferrata and on the other the aided path.
+Arrived to the Passo Fò, we will notice the signs that will indicate us on one side the via ferrata and on the other the aided path.
 If the approach is by cable car, consider about 1h.
 If, on the other hand, you are on path 1 and then path 6 from the car park, consider about 1h 30 '.

-From the path, take the right direction indicated by the sign to Passo Fò and proceed on a steep path that is sometimes rocky up to the beginning of the equipment.
+From the path, you will keep the right following the signs at Passo Fò and proceed on a steep path that is sometimes rocky up to the beginning of the equipment.
 We start the aided route with the first chain going up a first slab and then turn left going up a couple of other stretches and make a short downhill stretch.
-Climb up through rubble in the direction of the characteristic passage of the route: you arrive under a large stuck boulder that goes beyond the right going up the "Buco della Carlotta" until it exits the canal on a ledge.
+You go up through rubble in the direction of the characteristic passage of the route: you arrive under a large stuck boulder that goes beyond the right going up the "Buco della Carlotta" (literally Carlotta's hole) until it exits the canal on a ledge.

 If our itinerary ends at Pian Serrada after the ascent of the aided path, you will have to reach Sentiero 1 uphill and then take it downhill to the junction with path 5.
 If we wish to return to the Piani d'Erna cable car, we will take Trail 5 to right to reach the cable car station (1h from the end of the path - 2h 45 'total).
 If instead we would like to return to the car park via the path, we ignore the junction with path 5 and descend in the direction of Rifugio Stoppani and then to the car park (1h 45 'from the end of the path - 3h 30' total).